 American beautyberry

 Flowers are small, may be pink, lavender or white and emerge from leaf axils in late spring and early summer.
-Leaves are ovate to elliptic and petiolate with finely toothed margins, prominent pinnate venation and a rough upper surface.
+Leaves are ovate to elliptic and petiolate with finely toothed margins, prominent pinnate venation and a rough surface.
 They are oppositely arranged and are aromatic when crushed.
 Fruits are small (¼– ½” in diameter), magenta drupes that are born in dense, conspicuous clusters along the branches.
 Stems are square.
-Branches are loose with grayish-brown bark.
+Branches are loose and arching with grayish-brown bark.

 Family: Lamiaceae (Mint family)